d-iii-s/msim/notes.md

 I would suggest, that the device (dr4kcpu,...) alloc and free them

+Done, implemented as suggested.

 ## data types

 36 bit physical space can be supported.
-RISC-V has only 34-bit physical addresses, but the spec states, that they can be zero-extended to any length used by the implementation, so we can satisfy shis interface.
+RISC-V has only 34-bit physical addresses, but the spec states, that they can be zero-extended to any length used by the implementation, so we can satisfy this interface.

 ## environment

 msim allows different names of registers, this needs to be abstracted, or separate functionality needs to be added.

+Done, or at least for regdump command for now.

 ## instructions